-The defining element of the graduate program in Mechanical and Aeronautical Engineering is interdisciplinary design.
+The defining element of the graduate program in Mechanical and Aerospace Engineering is interdisciplinary design.

 Research within the department advances design in diverse fields such as manufacturing, micro- and nano-tecnology, vehicles, biomechanics, aerostructures, sensors, controls, mechatronics, combustion and energy systems.
 Graduate student researchers acquire skills to address both fundamental issues in these areas and to design complex, multi-component systems.
 The highly collaborative environment fosters multidisciplinary research while drawing on the study of mechanical engineering, mathematics, electrical engineering, materials science, biology and nanotechnology.